dimajix/flowman/docs/concepts/index.md

 data sources and sinks), mappings (which describe data transformations) and targets (which describe the actual work to be performed).

-In addition to understand the core entities, it is also important to understand Flowman's execution model which is described in the [lifecycle documentation](lifecycle.md).
+In addition to understanding the core entities, it is also important to understand Flowman's execution model which is described in the [lifecycle documentation](lifecycle.md).